catalinaescalona/greendevs/SQL_TESTING.md

 ### Notes:

+These tests confirm the following:
-This test confirms that new votes are correctly entered into and retrieved from the Votes Table.
+  * new votes are correctly entered into and retrieved from the Votes Table.
+  * user are unable to cast multiple votes for the same poll.

 ### Post-conditions: